gudzpoz/luajava/docs/api.md

 - the Java side: IDs are stored in `AbstractLua` instances.
 - and the Lua side: IDs are stored in the table at `LUA_REGISTRYINDEX`, *with the thread itself as the key*.

 However, since we keep references to the thread in the `LUA_REGISTRYINDEX`, it prevents the thread from garbage collection (which is intentional though, as you need threads alive for proxies).

-If you are sure that neither the Java side (proxies, Java API, etc.) nor the Lua side uses the thread any more, you may manually call `java.detach` or `Lua#close` to free the thread from the global registry.
+If you are sure that neither the Java side (proxies, Java API, etc.) nor the Lua side uses the thread anymore, you may manually call `java.detach` or `Lua#close` to free the thread from the global registry.
 :::